J.D. Davis Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs allow the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cubs allow the fifth-fewest home runs in baseball (149 total, 1.1 per game).

-- The lefty's last appearance came on Wednesday against the Milwaukee Brewers, when he tossed six scoreless innings while allowing six hits.
+- In his most recent outing on Wednesday against the Milwaukee Brewers, the right-hander threw six innings, allowing no earned runs while surrendering four hits.

+- The 33-year-old has an ERA of 3.75, with 6 strikeouts per nine innings, in 19 games this season.
+Opponents have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.